ATRKARAM/Kali-Manager/README.md

 *Warning it's only for kali it might work for other linux distro but is NOT RECOMMENDED*

+*Warning the tool is archieved*
+*I allow you to take the tool and complete the development on it* *Because I stopped on it*

 *Also thats my first tool ever!*

 *I know it might be so basic but we all started somewhere*